opengento/magento2-webapi-logger/README.md

 If you disable the Secret Mode this module will logs everything passes in the webapi calls (tokens and passwords too!), then remember to clean logs by clicking the `Delete All Logs` button:

 <img src="https://github.com/opengento/magento2-webapi-logger/blob/main/screenshots/screen4.png" />

+It is now possible to log the webapi request and response to filesystem or any handler that follow the PSR Log.
+You can register your handlers to `Opengento\WebapiLogger\Logger`.
+The module use the `debug` level to log the request and response.

 ## Support